GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 ---

 ## 2. Deriving the RoboTorq

+I propose a new currency to value robotic labor: The RoboTorq.

+The RoboTorq is expressed in organically derived units and is defined as the amount of work done by an ideal robot performing its ideal task in one hour.

 Imagine a thermodynamically perfect 1 kW humanoid robot.
 It doesn’t exist (and never will), but assume you have one.